morrolinux/ChimeraDesk/README.md

 - `remote/pubblic server` : (for reverse ssh configuration) it can be a VPS or generally any public server under no NAT network

 ## Requirements
-- On the remote pc: `ffmpeg notify-send`
+- On the remote pc: `ffmpeg libnotify-bin`

 ## Infrastructure
 You can use this ChimeraDesk